Maintaining a Distributed Spanning Forest in Highly Dynamic Networks: Correctness analysis

-This section summarizes the correctness analysis of our algorithm, whose detail (proofs of all lemmas and theorems) can be found in Section~\ref{sec:detailed-proofs}.
 We first define a handful of instrumental concepts that help minimize the number of properties to be proven.
 Then, as we start formulating the key properties to be proved, we adopt concise notations regarding the state of the system.
 Precisely, we denote by $\uim.varname$ (resp. $\uip.varname$) the value of variable $varname$ at node $u$ before (resp. after) round $i$.
 Notice that for any node $u$, round $i$, and variable $varname$, we have $\uip.varname=\uipm.varname$.
 We use whichever notation is the most convenient in the given context.

-\subsection{Helping definitions}
+\subsubsection{Helping definitions}

 These definitions are not specific to our algorithm, they are general graph concepts that simplify the subsequent proofs.

 \begin{definition}[Pseudotree and pseudoforest] A directed graph whose vertices have outdegree at most 1 is a {\em pseudoforest}.
 A vertex whose outdegree is 0 is called a {\em root}.
 The weakly connected components of a pseudoforest are called {\em pseudotrees}. \end{definition}